Nine Wells: Plant species

 The dominant trees here are beech which were originally planted for firewood but have a detrimental effect on the watercourses: an acidic leaf fall in autumn is causing heavy silting and a change in oxygen levels.
 The hedgerow that encloses the reserve was planted following the Great Shelford Inclosure Act 1834 (4 & 5 Will.
 4. c.
 3 Pr.) and comprises native species like hawthorn, spindle and field maple.

 A survey determined that 108 plant species grow here and the area contains numerous mature ash trees as well as blackthorn.
-Scented sweet violets (Viola odorata) and bluebells bloom there early in the year, and later there are cowslips and deadly nightshade.
+Scented sweet violets (Viola odorata) and bluebells bloom here early in the year, and later there are cowslips and deadly nightshade.

 Aquatic wildlife

 It was created a biological Site of Special Scientific Interest because a range of relic aquatic invertebrates bred here.
 The flatworms Planaria cornuta and P. alpina were found here and had survived from the last glacial period.
 Another relic species was a trichopteran (caddisfly), Agapetus fuscipes.
 However the drought of 1976 together with increased water abstraction caused some extinctions and Nine Wells lost its SSSI status.

 Efforts are being made to recreate conditions favourable to re-establishing a richer invertebrate fauna again, however there is a great deal of new building going on in the area so this special little habitat patch is potentially under threat.
 According to the information boards within the reserve, active management is needed to keep the streams suitable for bullhead fish to thrive and this is important as they provide food for kingfishers.
 Falling beech leaves need to be cleared from the streams to stop the water from becoming too acidic.